Allied Copper receives TSX-V approval for Stateline Option Agreement

 About Allied Copper

-Allied Copper Corp. ("Allied Copper”) (TSX-V: CPR) (OTCQB: CPRRF), headquartered in Vancouver, BC Canada, is a mineral exploration company focused on acquiring and developing potential long life, scalable copper and/or gold assets in the Western U.S. The Company’s strategy is to focus on low cost and potential high growth operations in low-risk jurisdictions.
-Allied Copper’s management is committed to operating efficiently and with transparency in all areas of the business.
-Investors and/or readers may sign up for updates on the Company’s website: www.alliedcoppercorp.com
+Allied Copper Corp. ("Allied Copper") CPR CPRRF, headquartered in Vancouver, BC Canada, is a mineral exploration company focused on acquiring and developing potential long life, scalable copper and/or gold assets in the Western U.S. The Company's strategy is to focus on low cost and potential high growth operations in low-risk jurisdictions.
+Allied Copper's management is committed to operating efficiently and with transparency in all areas of the business.
+Investors and/or readers may sign up for updates on the Company's website: www.alliedcoppercorp.com

 On behalf of the Board of Directors of Allied Copper Corp.,